agnik2019/Resume_Categorization/readme.md

 ## Instructions to run:
 - First download all the files of that repo

-- install the dependencies used in this project `pip install -r requirements.txt`
+- install the dependencies used in this project `pip install -U -r requirements.txt`

 - Next run the script file using `python3 script.py $directory path$` The directory path should contain a batch of resumes in pdf format.
 It will not be processed if the resume is not in pdf format.
 I have assumed only pdf files to process the resumes.
+Please add the file separator based on OS after the directory path.
+For example, in case of macos, if the directory path is "/Users/agniksaha/Downloads" then add `/` at the end.
+So the directory path will be "/Users/agniksaha/Downloads/".
+In case of Windows os, add `\\` at the end of directory path.

 ## Delieverables